MiquilW/cse15l-lab-reports/labreport3.md

 ./travel_guides/berlitz1
 ./travel_guides/berlitz2
 ```
+The `-not` command allows you to search in files and directories for everything except what you write after the `-not` operator.
+It will filter out everything you don't want to see, and show everything else in the file/directory.
 This command is searching for anything that is **not** a `.txt` file.
-This could be useful if you need to avoid `.txt` files if they are cluttering a space where you
-need to find something else.
+This could be useful if you need to avoid `.txt` files if they are cluttering a space where you need to find something else.

 ### Example 2: